copperwater/xNetHack/doc/xnh-changelog-7.0.md

   and most blobby monsters) that your fingers get slippery.
 Tins of them are not slippery unless the tin preparation method is slippery.
 - Cursed wands explode more often, 1/30 of the time instead of 1/100.
+- The Vibrating Square level is no longer a random maze; the player always generates in one of two small rooms at the bottom, and the square is always found in the center of one of three larger rooms.

 ### Interface changes